suchkristenwow/suchkristenwow.github.io/_projects/multiAgent_SLAM.md

 - **Heterogeneous Sensor Fusion**: Each robot contributes observations from its own sensor suite, such as stereo cameras, lidar, or GPS.
 Our method fuses these disparate sources into a unified, probabilistic map.

 - **Joint Persistence Filtering**: The system models how features appear, change, or disappear over time.
-It performs joint filtering over multiple detections to improve confidence and handle occlusions or seasonal variation.
+It performs joint filtering over multiple detections to improve confidence and handle occlusions.

 - **Belief Propagation Across Agents**: By maintaining local beliefs and sharing relevant cliques between agents, the system avoids duplication and improves landmark persistence estimation without requiring identical observations.

-- **Dynamic Feature Management**: Unlike traditional SLAM, which discards dynamic elements as outliers, our system identifies and models dynamics explicitly—including time-varying features like vehicles, pedestrians, or vegetation.
+- **Dynamic Feature Management**: Unlike traditional SLAM, which discards dynamic elements as outliers, our system identifies and models dynamics explicitly—including time-varying features such as vehicles.

 ## Experiments and Evaluation